 This development award is designed to help young students at the beginning of their high school journey and for talented students who need some financial help to reach their full music potential.
+The winners of this award are announced at the 2019 event.

 Generations in Jazz will be accepting submissions from music teachers nominating students for this award.